 A wide – and sometimes confusing – variety of work relationships can exist, ranging from full time employment to part-time, piece work, seasonal work, interns, volunteers and workers, consultants/ independent contractors, plus partners and limited liability partners.
-Contracts of employment or consultancy contracts can help identify each person’s role and their individual rights and obligations.
+It is essential to have well drafted contracts of employment and consultancy contracts in place, which set out the worker’s role and rights and obligations.

 - compensation and benefits